-Henry Elmer "Buddy" Maracle - Born September 8, 1904 in Ayr, Ontario – Died June 20, 1958 in Dallas, Texas was a professional ice Hockey left winger.
+Henry Elmer "Buddy" Maracle - Born September 8, 1904 in Ayr, Ontario – Died June 20, 1958 in Dallas, Texas was a Canadian ice Hockey left winger and coach.

 Maracle got his first taste of championship Hockey when he was playing for the North Bay Trappers, which won the 1923-24 Northern Ontario Junior Championship, part of the Northern Ontario Hockey Association / NOHA.

 In 1926, Maracle turned pro and joined the Springfield Indians of the Canadian-American Hockey League / CAHL, also known as the Can-Am League, and was coached by the legendary Frank Carroll.